ykmm/tentaclebot/README.md

 Tentaclebot
 ===========

-#### This is pre-ante-un-alpha software, for the love of your family and pets, be careful! ####
+#### This is very alpha software, for the love of your family and pets, be careful! ####

 A multipurpose jabber bot tasked to grab stuff in the internets and download them locally.
 Because offline is better!

 Features
 --------

+* Downloads everything and stores it using the mimetype rules from the configuration file
-* Downloads every video supported by youtube-dl
+* Custom support for video streaming sites (all the websites supported by youtube-dl)
-* Downloads torrent files
-* Recognizes magnet links, but does not know how to use them yet
 * Answers in the most servile and submissive way
+* Supports distinct conversations with only allowed_users

 Installation
 ------------